taaaraaa/lighthouse-data-notes/ML/notes.md

 When the target variable  consists of categories
 There are two types:
 - binary

+   - will you click on the ad?
+Yes / No

+    - spam or not spam email?

 - multinomial classification

+Two common types of data inf classification:
+1. Images (ex.MNIST) -- **Computer Vision**
+2. Text (ex.emails) **NLP** Natural Language Processing

+:memo: **Note:** In fact the entire internet is made up of these 2 types.
+Video is a subset of images.

+:memo: **Note:** These two fields have been transformed by deep learning!

 ### 1.2 Regression
 When the target variable is continuous